Abdallah-Mansoor/Blog-Concept-Project/README.md

 # Blog-Concept-Project
-- This is a Design to Code concept project that I am currently doing.
+- This is a Design to Code concept project that I am currently designing.